 What will interest them?
 What questions will they be asking a search engine that will bring them to your site?

-Consider, also, doing research on what keywords are ranking well for your competitors.
+Consider, also, researching what keywords are ranking well for your competitors.
 Ahrefs is an invaluable tool for doing just that.

 You may be an expert in your field, but, keep in mind, your readers may not be at your level.
 After all, that’s probably why they’ve sought you out in the first place.
 Make sure to explain concepts that seem basic to you, but are perhaps unfamiliar to the audience you are trying to reach.